 - Blog article: Explore the unexplored in my Eritrean adventure

 Often described as the first place you must visit in Africa to ease you in, Ghana is a safe, secure and stable country with an incredible history.
 The visa process is relatively straight forward although you must be immunised for yellow-fever and provide proof.
-It can take up to 15 working days to receive your visa so plan in advance.
+It can take between 7-10 working days to receive your visa so plan in advance.

 - Visa fee: £60 single entry tourist visa for 3 months